sjdobesh/pngz/readme.md

 # pngz

-a simplified interface for the standard `<png.h>` header that handles png io and converts all images to 8bit RGBA pngs for basic pixel manipulation.
+an easy png io interface for the standard `<png.h>` header that converts all images to 8bit RGBA pngs for basic pixel manipulation.

 ## dependencies
 standard png library (`<png.h>`), available through apt.